Chapter 1 - Why Study Calculus?

 not cure.

-Perhaps somewhere behind this ill-sentiment is the belief that Calculus is
+Perhaps somewhere behind this ill-sentiment is the belief that calculus is

 a necessary tool for your existence in the real-world.
 Regardless of how

-one defines a successful existence, an understanding of Calculus is
+one defines a successful existence, an understanding of calculus is

 not essential to your well-being.
 In fact it is an overstatement to

 claim that one needs it to become even a scientist.
-After all, many

 professional engineers do not hesitate to admit their ignorance of the

 subject.
-Such engineer's understanding of Calculus is limited to knowing
+Such engineer's understanding of calculus is limited to knowing

 the equations and knowing how to use them.
-Calculus is thus reduced to a

 So far this introduction has only succeeded in confirming what you may

-already feel about your study of Calculus, i.e it's a meaningless waste of
+already feel about your study of calculus, i.e it's a meaningless waste of

 time!
 Why do you have to be bothered learning it while others get by with absolutely